Medial collateral ligament (MCL) injury

 Treatments for medial collateral ligament (MCL) injury

 If you’re worried that you've injured your knee, contact a medical professional who can examine it for you.
 They may suggest you have an X-ray of your knee.
-They may refer you to an acute knee clinic, which will organise investigations such as an MRI scan, and any further treatment you may need.
+They may refer you to a specialist doctor, who may organise investigations such as an MRI scan, and any further treatment you may need.

-Your MCL injury treatment will depend on how severe the damage is.
+Your medial collateral ligament injury treatment will depend on how severe the damage is.
 The first priority is to control your pain and swelling using the POLICE and HARM self-help measures (see our above section on self-help).
-Other treatments may include knee bracing, physiotherapy , medicines and, occasionally, surgery.
+Other treatments may include knee bracing, physiotherapy, medicines, and occasionally, surgery.

 Medicines for medial collateral ligament injury